cloudera/director-scripts/faster-bootstrap/README.md

 9. JCE unlimited strength policy files are installed, if available.
 10. A CDH parcel is downloaded from the supplied or default parcel URL, and its checksum is validated.
 The parcel is placed in and linked to locations expected by Cloudera Manager.
 11. If requested, the parcel is pre-extracted (unarchived) into the location expected by Cloudera Manager.
-12. The system pauses for 5 minutes to allow the build instance's file system to sync properly.
+12. The system synchronizes the build instance's file system, which leads to a pause.
 This prevents issues like truncated parcel files in the resulting AMI.
 13. Packer stops the build instance.
 14. Packer creates a new AMI based on the stopped build instance.
 15. Packer cleans up the instance and any created security groups, keys, etc.